 The Mexican military also keeps records of weapons it has recovered, including the information on caliber and manufacturer.
 Of 66,011 firearms recovered between 2006 and March 2018 for which the caliber and make were recorded, more than 12,000 could be positively identified as assault weapons.
 More than 2,000 of these assault weapons were produced by a single manufacturer, Colt Defense Industries of Hartford, Connecticut, more than any other gun maker.[ii]

-Other estimates, such as a recently released report by The Wilson Center, put the portion of assault weapons at close to half the crime guns recovered in Mexico.
+Other estimates, such as a 2018 report by The Wilson Center, put the portion of assault weapons at close to half the crime guns recovered in Mexico.

-Private citizens in Mexico may not legally purchase assault weapons, which are restricted principally to government forces.
+Private citizens in Mexico may not legally purchase assault weapons, which are restricted to government forces.

 [i] See Procuraduría General de la República, response to public records request, Folio 0001700052217.